pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 ------- plan -------
-make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo) learn how to use TODOs inside code, because someone probably left something important there
+make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo) learn how to read TODOs inside code, because someone probably left something important there

 Add buttons to the game
 Add something buttons can activate (portals, doors, one-way-platforms, whatever)